 Leather jackets and denim jeans go well with this type of shirts.

 When the 1960s came, T shirts started to reach other social groups.
-This was thanks to technological developments that allowed for printing messages and different designs into T shirts in an inexpensive and quick way.
+This was thanks to technological developments that allowed for printing messages, as well as inexpensive and easy to make designs.

 When written messages were to be transmitted some of the popular topics printed were song lyrics, philosophical reflexions, or a political statement.